TeamNewPipe/Merchandise/README.md

 Merchandise Repo
 ================

-Memes Cups Flyer Sticker and Vodofigures of Schabi
+Memes, cups, flyers, stickers and voodoo figures of Schabi

 ![this is newpipe](memes/this_is_newpipe.jpg)